On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: Numerical Results

 \begin{example} Given the mean $\mu$ and standard deviation $\sigma$ of the random vector $\tilde\xi$, we compute the minimum expected energy $e^*$ over all distributions supported on the unit hypercube:

 The results of Section \ref{sec:cov} can be used to calculate $e^*$ via the problem \eqref{momb} with $A = -L$ where $L$ is the Laplacian of the graph.
-For comparison, a lower bound $\underline{e}^*$ of $e^*$ can be found by summing up the bivariate bounds for each pair $\tilde\xi_i$ and $\tilde\xi_j$ using Proposition \ref{n=2}.
+For comparison, since the Laplacian energy decomposes as a sum over edges, a lower bound $\underline{e}^*$ of $e^*$ can be obtained by independently bounding each edge term $(\tilde\xi_i - \tilde\xi_j)^2$ using the bivariate result of Proposition \ref{n=2} and summing.

 In the following numerical experiments, we consider three types of graphs---the path graph, the star graph, and the complete graph, each with $n = 2, 10, 20,$ and $50$ vertices.
 We generated 100 random instances for each type of graph and each value of $n$, where the mean vector $\mu$ and the standard deviation vector $\sigma$ are randomly generated to satisfy the feasibility conditions in Lemma \ref{momfeas}.